austinmpask/Goren/README.md

 # Features

 - Zero dependencies.
-No OpenGL or other APIs, just pure Go, from scratch
+No OpenGL, Vulkan or other APIs, just pure Go, completely from scratch.
 - Dynamic lighting from multiple light sources
 - 8-bit color
-- Planar depth interpolation
+- Lightweight depth buffer via planar depth interpolation
-- Frame-sync (similar to V-Sync)
+- Frame-syncing for smooth output (similar to V-Sync)
-- .obj file imports with automatic triangulation
+- .obj file imports with automatic triangulation of larger faces
-- Support for 144+ FPS
+- 144+ FPS potential dependant on scene complexity
 - Toggle wire frame, vertex, face and lighting draws
-- Optimized custom renderer for smooth terminal output
+- From scratch rendering pipeline optimized for artifact free terminal output
-- Free moving camera control
+- Free moving perspective camera control (translation, pan, tilt)
-- Freely scale, translate and rotate scene objects
+- Freely scale, translate and rotate scene objects (use this to implement simple animations)
-- Keyboard controls for camera translation and rotation
+- Translation of terminal IO stream to realtime WASD keyboard input
-- Advanced performance metrics in real time and with weighted averaging
+- Real time performance metrics with weighted averaging

 # Getting Started

 ### Try the demo

 1. Compatibility: **Linux, Windows (via WSL only)**
    - This is due to how keyboard inputs are read.
 Mac and Windows (outside of WSL) are unsupported at this time.
-I aim to implement a cross platform solution when I have time, but at the moment this whole thing is a proof of concept / technical demo.
+There are no plans to expand platform support, this shall remain a tech demo.
 2. Adjust your terminal
    1. Zoom way out or change your terminal font size for the best experience.
 A pixel in Goren is 2 characters wide.
 You may encounter issues if you attempt to run Goren without adequate screen real estate.
    2. Ensure your terminal supports 8 bit color.
 Most do, but if you need a recommendation I suggest [Alacritty](https://alacritty.org/)